Should You Be Concerned About a Chipped Tooth?

 Composite (tooth-colored) dental fillings are also an effective treatment.
 The filling provides protection from invasive, decay causing bacteria.
 The cosmetic benefit will improve your appearance too.

 Large chips or fractures can require additional restoration of your tooth structure.
 A dental crown, a veneer, or an inlay or onlay will create a new, attractive tooth structure.

 Tooth damage, including a chipped tooth, are a good reason to contact your Roswell family dentist.
 It’s best for your oral health to confirm that there’s no further damage to your tooth.

-about your chipped tooth.
+Contact our Roswell dental office about your chipped tooth.
 Schedule an examination for a diagnosis and to discuss your restorative options.